Principal Lecturer in Ecology & Environmental Management/Course Leader for BSc Environmental Science

 - The Agri-Environmental Footprint: Development of a common generic methodology for evaluating the effectiveness of European agri-environmental schemes.

-I teach on a range of Undergraduate modules (see below).
+I am the Course Leader for BSc Environmental Science and teach on a range of Undergraduate modules (see below).
 My teaching is strongly influenced by my previous and current research activities in agro-ecology.
 This involves elements of fundamental ecology through to environmental management and the delivery of ecosystem services.

 I predominantly teach students studying: